The Family Dog

 5. After puppyhood is in the rear view mirror, take a “Canine Good Citizen” class together.
 It’s a ten-point test that stresses good canine behaviour in specific human social situations and in proximity to other dogs and distractions.

-6. Keep your dog on a leash or in a fenced area until you have a bulletproof recall.
+6. Keep your dog on a long lead or in a fenced area until you have a bulletproof recall.
 That will take time, but could someday save his life.
 A reliable recall will eventually provide some really fun off-leash freedom for your best friend without inconveniencing other people and pets.

 7. Once you learn how to train, think about making some of your walks “structured walks”, whose primary objective is to train (loose leash walking, heeling, paying attention to you) rather than allowing the walk to be a sniff-fest with doggo making most of the decisions.
 You are the leader he needs to succeed and who he wants to follow.